Address sexual harassment

 - Are you fostering open communication for employees to share their concerns?

-- Have you discussed with your staff expected workplace behaviours and their responsibilities under the Standards of Conduct and Discrimination, Bullying and Harassment Policy?
+- Have you discussed with your staff expected workplace behaviours and their responsibilities under the Standards of Conduct and HR policy 11 – Discrimination, bullying and harassment in the workplace (PDF, 211KB)?

 - Do your employees know how to report sexual harassment?